-Dr. Braunstein is Assistant Professor of Medicine and an academic Hematologist/Oncologist at NYU Long Island School of Medicine, NYU Perlmutter Cancer Center, NYU Winthrop Hospital.
-He serves as Program Director for the Hematology/Oncology fellowship, Co-Directs the Autologous Stem Cell Transplant program at NYU Winthrop, and is also a member of the Admissions Executive Committee at NYU Long Island School of Medicine.
+Dr. Braunstein is Assistant Professor of Medicine and an academic Hematologist/Oncologist at NYU Long Island School of Medicine, NYU Perlmutter Cancer Center, NYU Langone Hospital--Long Island.
+He serves as Program Director for the Hematology/Oncology fellowship, Co-Directs the Autologous Stem Cell Transplant program at NYU Long Island, and is also a member of the Admissions Executive Committee at NYU Long Island School of Medicine.
 Dr. Braunstein received his MD and PhD degrees from SUNY Downstate Medical Center, completed his residency at Zucker School of Medicine at Hofstra/Northwell Health, and his hematology/oncology fellowship at NYU Langone Medical Center.
 Dr. Braunstein is board-certified in internal medicine, hematology, and medical oncology.

-Dr. Braunstein's research focus is in the area of B cell malignancies, and he has published and presented extensively on basic science and clinical studies in the field of multiple myeloma.
-Dr. Braunstein also has a passion for medical education and has received accolades for his work, including being voted Teaching Attending of the Year by his fellowship program, serving as Hematology Organ System Co-Director for the NYU Long Island School of Medicine, as well as being selected for the 2020 American Society of Hematology Medical Educators Institute.
+Dr. Braunstein has a passion for medical education and has received accolades for his work, including being voted Teaching Attending of the Year by his fellowship program, serving as Hematology Organ System Co-Director for the NYU Long Island School of Medicine, as well as being selected for the 2020 American Society of Hematology Medical Educators Institute.
 In addition, Dr. Braunstein serves on the Board of Trustees for the Leukemia and Lymphoma Society's Long Island Chapter, the American Society of Clinical Oncology Technology Research Group, and NYACP Early Career Task Force.
 His writing can also be found on OncLive, KevinMD, Healio, and NEJM Resident 360.

 T. S. Dharmarajan MD is the Vice-Chairman, Department of Medicine, Clinical Director, Division of Geriatrics and the Program Director, Geriatric Medicine Fellowship Program at Montefiore Medical Center (Wakefield Campus) Bronx, a University Hospital of Albert Einstein College of Medicine (AECOM), Bronx, New York.
 He is currently Professor of Medicine, AECOM and Adjunct Professor of Medicine, New York Medical College.
 He was formerly Professor of Medicine and Associate Dean, New York Medical College, Valhalla, New York and Chairman, Department of Medicine, at Our Lady of Mercy Medical Center, until its transition to Montefiore Medical Center.